SuyashLakhotia/CodeBot/CONTRIBUTING.md

 **Coding Style**

+- 4 spaces, no tabs.
 - Variable names should be in camel case.
-- 4 spaces, no tabs.
+- Single quotes `''` for strings &amp; characters in JavaScript.

 **Contributing Rules**